Papagallo

 • Model: Cessna TU206G Turbo Stationair 6-II

-• Speed & Capacity: Optimized for medium-range ecological surveys and personnel transport
+• Speed & Capacity: Designed for medium-range flights with passengers and cargo

-• Amphibious Features: Wipline floats for seamless transitions between land and water landings
+• Amphibious Features: Equipped with Wipline floats for water and land operations

 Jacques Cousteau wearing his iconic red hat, symbolizing ocean exploration and the legacy of The Cousteau Society, featured on the homepage.